In this blog post, learn student-centered learning tips for your virtual classroom and which technology tools help.

 Online Tool: Polls

-For more student decisions, use polls.
-Conduct class-wide surveys to arrive at a consensus.
+For more student decisions, use online polls.
+Conduct class-wide virtual surveys to arrive at a consensus.
 Or get anonymous feedback from individual learners.
 Ask students to reflect on their experiences or offer updated feedback on the curriculum.
 During class, provide choices for evaluation methods and content, and ask them what they want.
 Share results in real-time, or collect data throughout a whole grading period or semester.

 The key to student decisions is creating conversations.
 And polls let students know you’re listening.

-Ensure your classroom offers options for students and teachers to co-create their learning experience.
+Ensure your online classroom offers options for students and teachers to co-create their learning experience.
 This can mean, for example, offering a range of multimedia content and activities for a diverse spectrum of learners.
 Use different content to ensure all students–from the most visual and auditory to the best readers–engage with the subject matter however it grabs them most.

 Online Tool: Differentiated Breakout Rooms